DhuminPatel/to-do-list/README.md

 Working on a to do list in Python.
-Adding a GUI using Tkinter soon.
+Working on adding a delete and edit option.